tbideas/asteroid/BACKLOG.md

  * User can write a script that calls require()

- * User can open/edit/save pieces of source code as named-files

- * User can select which code to run on a device and launch it with a button

 Small todos:

  * Make sure first screen is home (and not doc)